The books of Jim should have been a dire warning... but to whom?

 “They are your loyal servants, my Hulant.
 This is Nimbus and Criner," She said pointing.
 Their eyes downcast toward my feet.
 I approached the one she called Criner.
 He grabbed my ankles and a surge rushed through my frame.
 Not again!

 “Arise…” My muscles tightened and my breathe became shallow.
 I felt dizzy for a moment.
-I fell to the floor and my body quivered and shook.
+I stepped back a few feet and my body quivered and shook.
 What’s happening?
 I feel… I feel… strong and ….
-I want to… crush… no…. hurt someone.
+I want to… hurt… no…. crush someone.

 My mind raced with images of grabbing Criner by the throat and choking him.
 What is this?
 Why am I doing this?
 Before I could resist further, my hands wrapped around him, and I lifted him high in the air, and threw him through the grass-mud wall.
 He struggled with all his might, but that just made my annoyance swell.